gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 It was initially developed for use in the automotive industry.
 It provides priority-based message arbitration by utilizing dominant (driven by transmitter) and recessive (pulled together through bus termination resistors) bit levels.

 {{% figure src="oh-look-its-a-can-bus.png" width="500px" caption="Oh look, it's a CAN bus!" %}}

+The page begins by discussing the classic CAN2.0 protocol.
+Further on we introduce the newer CAN-FD (CAN with Flexible Data-rate) protocol.

 ## CAN Bus Voltages